-(To be offered in June)AdvancedCreative Writing, 300-levelAdvanced Creative Writing is an extension of the principles learned in the existing Creative Writing course.
+Advanced Creative Writing is an extension of the principles learned in the existing Creative Writing course.
 Whereas the existing course deals with basic principles of genre and composition and asks students to complete several shorter writing assignments, this course will be more focused on advanced aspects of creative production.
 Students submit a proposal for their intended creative project at the beginning of the course and work on it throughout the class, assisted by peer critique and other forms of assessment.
 Alongside their project, in-class activities inform the students' work: lectures by the instructor and Amsterdam-based guest speakers, writing exercises, small group work and presentations by fellow students.
 Additionally, students are expected to have a research component attached to their project; this research component directs their project in an appropriate manner.
 Ultimately, students have to present their creative work to the class, discuss the rhetorical aims of their pieces, and answer questions concerning their final projects asked of them by a panel.
-This course should be attractive to HUM students who want to write - creatively or technically - for their profession, SSC or SCI students who recognize that writing will be alarge part of their desired profession, and all students who have an interest in working within the creative industries.
-Learning outcomes:-Students will learn how to work on larger creative projects.-Students will further their language and presentation skills.-Students will learn to receive and implement feedback on projects through multiple modes of critique.-Students will understand the importance of research to such projects. -Students will learn how to work under tight deadlines.
+This course should be attractive to HUM students who want to write - creatively or technically - for their profession, SSC or SCI students who recognize that writing will be a large part of their desired profession, and all students who have an interest in working within the creative industries.